golobby/repl/README.md

 ## Features

 ### Instant Expression Evaluation
-REPL automatically understands if you have typed an expression and evaluates it and shows to you type and value of result.
+REPL can easily evaluate an expression for you with a simple built-in command.
 ### Automated Imports
 REPL uses the power of goimports so it can almost identify all packages you use and automatically import them for you.